-Thanks to changes wrought by the pandemic and the lockdown, consumers are making extremely different choices in the kitchen and the supermarket, resulting in surprising changes to the food industry.
-Everything from where we buy food to how we cook it has been altered.
+Consumers are making extremely different choices in the kitchen and the supermarket thanks to the changes brought on by COVID-19.
+These choices have resulted in surprising changes to the food industry, from where we buy food to how we cook it.
 Here are some of the trends.

-As the pandemic forced consumers to think about health on a daily basis, people began focusing on food for its functional benefits.
-The mention of “immunity” in the context of food rose 27 percent between February 2019 and March 2020.
-Searches for berries on Google rose by 200 percent over the last 12 months, as well as mushrooms, herbs and spices.
+The pandemic has forced consumers to think about health on a daily basis, and the functional benefits of food are not excluded.
+Food Navigator reported that the mention of “immunity” in the context of food rose 27 percent between February 2019 and March 2020.
+Meanwhile, Google searches for berries rose by 200 percent over the last 12 months, as well as mushrooms, herbs and spices.

-California is the leading location when it comes to the functional food hype in the US, but Texas, New York and Florida are close behind.
-There are opportunities for any fortified food that contains bioactive ingredients, vitamins and minerals.
-“Immunity booster” is the key phrase, as well as sleep-supporting beverages to deal with stress and energy drinks to support increasing workloads.
+California leads the functional food hype in the US, with Texas, New York and Florida close behind.
+Fortified foods with bioactive ingredients, vitamins and minerals have huge opportunities during the pandemic, with “immunity booster” as a key phrase.
+Sleep-supporting beverages to deal with stress and energy drinks to support increasing workloads are also gaining popularity.

 2. Meat Replacements